appleskiller/js-reflector/README.md

-# Reflector
+# js-reflector
-Reflector for Typescript
+js-reflector for Typescript

 > An engineer built an airplane, and he recorded its structure.
 >